maroufali/Cookiebot-GTM/README.md

-# GTM Container Template for Cookiebot
+### GTM Container Template for Cookiebot

-## Blocking Trigger
+GTM Blocking Triggers
 - Blocking - preferences consent
 - Blocking - marketing consent is not given
 - Blocking - statistics consent is not given